 Jason is a manager in the software industry.
 When not leading his team at work he and his wife spend their time chasing after their three boys.
 Their oldest son has autism and is currently in elementary school.
 Jason’s older brother is also on the spectrum so Jason has seen first-hand throughout his entire life the importance of advocacy within the autism community and hopes to contribute to that effort through his Board position.
 Email Jason

 Dione Costanzo – Media Director

-Dione Costanzo is a mother of two teenage boys and was instrumental in founding the Autism Support Network and is currently the president of the organization.
+Dione Costanzo is a mother of two teenage boys and was instrumental in founding the Autism Support Network.
 Her youngest son was diagnosed with autism at the age of 3.
-She is most passionate about ensuring every family and individual has access to science-based autism treatment.
-Dione has a wealth of experience in advocating for autism treatment and services in BC and is continually supporting other families.
+She is most passionate about ensuring every family and individual has access to science-based ABA treatment.
+Dione has a wealth of experience in advocating for ABA treatment and services in BC and is continually supporting other families.
 Dione is a freelance Social Media Director and independent business woman.
 Email Dione

 Louise Witt – Director

 Louise is a registered social worker and parent of two teenage children.
 Since her son was diagnosed with autism at the age of 2, she has been actively involved in the autism community and was a founding member of the Autism Support Network.
 Within the ASN, Louise does a great deal of volunteer outreach work with parents in crisis.
 Louise was also a member of the Pacific Autism Family Network steering committee.

 Michelle is a mother of 3, and has been involved in the ABA community since 1999.
 She and her husband, on behalf of their son, are proud and grateful to have been one of 30 families involved in the Auton case, which resulted in funding for children with autism.
 Michelle works as a Behaviour Consultant.
 More recently she has concentrated on advocating for ABA services for adults.
 Email Michelle